Vlad4777/Windowsthing-/README.md

 - Some apps like Firefox dont support timeline reporting, so the timeline has to be estimated.
 May not be accurate.

-- Title scrolling randomly slows down.

-- If 2 or more applications play media, the display switches between the applications fast

 I am happy if you report any bugs you found or improvement ideas to me.

 You can **contact me directly** on: